Request Your Free

 Working with Expert Witnesses

-When our team at Nelson & Smith takes on a catastrophic injury case, we begin with an independent investigation into the circumstances of the case as well as the prognosis for our client.
+When our team of Macon Catastrophic Injuries Lawyers at Nelson & Smith takes on a catastrophic injury case, we begin with an independent investigation into the circumstances of the case as well as the prognosis for our client.
 We often consult long-term care and financial planners to determine the needs of a victim over time.
 Catastrophic injury clients need to secure compensation not only for short-term needs and medical care, but also for long-term care and treatment.

 After a Catastrophic Injury

 If your loved one has suffered a catastrophic injury, you may not know where to start or how to help.
-Talking to a personal injury attorney is usually free.
+Talking to Macon Catastrophic Injuries Lawyers is usually free.
 Our team always offers free consultations for individuals trying to determine if a personal injury case is the right course of action and how to start helping a loved one move forward.

 Try to collect as much information about the accident as possible, and then talk to a personal injury lawyer.
 If you are a spouse or parent, do not accept any settlement offers from an insurance agency.
 You may not know enough about the victim’s prognosis or medical needs, and the wrong settlement may not offer enough financial coverage.
 At Nelson & Smith Attorneys at Law, we do more than represent our clients in court.
 We also help them sort out medical treatment, talk to insurance providers, and deal with bill collectors.

 The people on the other end of the telephone or in a facility do not know what you’re going through.
-Our Macon injury attorneys can take care of those hard conversations, legal hurdles, and financial difficulties while you focus on recovery.
+Our Macon Catastrophic Injuries Lawyers can take care of those hard conversations, legal hurdles, and financial difficulties while you focus on recovery.

 Please contact our Macon office today for a free, no-obligation case evaluation.